jstriker87/Clone-Users-Public-Github-Repositories/README.md

-# [Clone Users public Github repos]
+# [Clone Users Public Github Repositories]

-A script to clone specific users public Github repositories with customisation options
+A script to clone specific users public Github repositories in bulk with customisation options

 ## Background
 - If you need to download a users public Github repositories then doing it manually takes time